 You’ll find hotel quality pocket sprung beds in both bedrooms, a king size in the main bedroom and single in the second bedroom.
 There’s a large fitted wardrobe and chest of drawers for storage in the main bedroom which overlooks the courtyard garden.
 The front bedroom houses a single bed with a guest bed underneath that pulls out to become approximately the same height as the single so can form a king size too, albeit not joined together.
 The room is very snug with little space to the side when both beds are out, but you only need to sleep there so it becomes more “bed” than “room”!
 It still works well for a small family or friends as there’s plenty of living space.

-Opposite the front of the house is the outhouse which houses a shower room complete with toilet.
+Opposite the front of the house is the outhouse which houses a toilet and basin.
 It’s not been refurbished yet, but you’re welcome to use it during the summer months when you come in off the beach and want to clean up before heading inside.
 It’s also great for the odd emergency when you might need a second toilet!

 Being in the heart of the town, there is no dedicated car park space at the cottage.
 You can stop in the lane immediately in front of the cottage for loading and unloading.
 You can than park on the surrounding streets for free, or walk 2 minutes, 150 yards from the nearby council run car park.
 Buy a daily or weekly ticket; see our facilities tab for more details.
 Alternatively why not leave the car at home?
 You can travel by train from Norwich and everything you could possibly want is available in the town, in walking distance!
 We’re busy creating a free guide to all that you can do in and around Cromer without a car, so do ask for a copy if you’re planning to come by train.